organicmaps/organicmaps/3party/jansson/doc/apiref.rst

    .. versionadded:: 2.1

+``JSON_DECODE_ANY``
+   By default, the decoder expects an array or object as the input.
+   With this flag enabled, the decoder accepts any valid JSON value.

+   **Note:** Decoding any value may be useful in some scenarios, but it's generally discouraged as it violates strict compatiblity with :rfc:`4627`.
+If you use this flag, don't expect interoperatibility with other JSON systems.

+   .. versionadded:: 2.3

 ``JSON_DISABLE_EOF_CHECK``
    By default, the decoder expects that its whole input constitutes a valid JSON text, and issues an error if there's extra data after